Breaking Bad: Writers reunion

 Variety held a Q&A with most of the original writing staff to reflect on the show's run, the final season, the writing process, and alternative endings.
 Along with creator Vince Gilligan, fellow writers and producers Peter Gould, Thomas Schnauz, Gennifer Hutchison, Moira Walley-Beckett, Sam Catlin and George Mastras joined to discuss memories from the show's humble beginnings, character transformations that concluded in the final season as well as surprising developments along the way.
-For instance, the character of Jesse Pinkman was originally supposed to die halfway through season one in a tragic drug deal gone horribly wrong.
+For instance, Jesse's character was originally supposed to die halfway through season one in a tragic drug deal gone horribly wrong.
 The reasoning behind this decision was that Jesse served his purpose "in a meat-and-potatoes, logistical sense.
 The character would give Walt his entrée into the business" before meeting his demise.
 However, this was eventually done away with as the story progressed beyond Gilligan's early scripts.